Philipp van Limborch: Editorial work

+He brought to publication Jacobus Batelier's refutation of Baruch Spinoza's Tractatus Theologico-Politici in 1673, under the title Vindiciae miraculorum per quae divine religionis et fidei Christianae veritas olint confirmata fuit, Adversis profanum auctorem Tractatus Theologico-Politici, "one of the earliest refutations" of Spinoza.

 In 1689 Limborch edited the compilation of Socinian Samuel Przypkowski's works in the last volume of the Bibliotheca antitrinitariorum or Bibliotheca Fratrum Polonorum of the Polish Brethren.
 Previous volumes had been edited after the death of Christopher Sandius by Benedykt Wiszowaty in 1684.

 His editorial labors included the publication of various works of his predecessors, and of Epistolae ecclesiasticae praestantum ad eruditorum virorum (Amsterdam, 1684), chiefly, by Jacobus Arminius, Joannes Uytenbogardus, Konrad Vorstius, Gerhard Vossius, Hugo Grotius, Simon Episcopius (his grand-uncle) and Caspar Barlaeus; they are of great value for the history of Arminianism.

 His edition of the Liber Sententiarum Inquisitionis Tolosanae is still considered important nowadays for its meticulous transcription of a manuscript by the Dominican inquisitor Bernard Gui long regarded as lost forever, but rediscovered in London (British Library, ms. Add.
 4697).
 Recently a new edition has appeared (Le Livre des sentences de l'inquisiteur Bernard Gui (1308-1323) edited by Annette Palès-Gobillard (2 volumes, Paris 2003).